Jaycode88/veg-centric-msp3/README.md

     - Warm Desserts: In the realm of desserts, #DED8A0 might be likened to the golden-brown crust of a freshly baked pie or the warm, inviting color of a bread pudding.
 It conveys a sense of indulgence.

+- **White**

+    While white may not be a traditional color associated with specific emotions, it carries its own psychological connotations:
+    - Simplicity and Minimalism: White is frequently associated with simplicity and minimalism.
+It represents clarity, order, and a sense of space.
+In design and aesthetics, it's used to create clean, uncluttered visuals.

+    - Cleanliness and Hygiene: White is often used in healthcare settings and for sterile environments because it conveys a sense of cleanliness and hygiene.
+It's associated with sterility and a lack of contaminants.

+    - Versatility: White is a neutral color that pairs well with other colors.
+It can act as a canvas to make other colors pop and stand out.
+Its versatility makes it a popular choice in various design contexts.

+- **White in relation to food**

+    - Clean and Fresh: In food presentation, white plates and table settings are often used to convey cleanliness and freshness.
+White makes food appear clean and appetizing.

+    - Contrast: The contrast of white against vibrant food colors can make dishes visually striking.
+For example, a bright red tomato sauce on a white plate creates an appealing contrast.

+    - Neutrality: White is a neutral background that allows the colors, textures, and shapes of food to stand out.
+It's a common choice for food presentation in fine dining.

 - ### Design Brief:
 - **Color:**